curry-packages/prolog2curry/docker/README.md

 More details from the translation tools can be shown with option `-v3`:

     > docker run -i --rm currylang/prolog2curry -v3 < PROLOGFILE

+Details about the transformation implemented by this docker image can be found in:

+M. Hanus: Improving Logic Programs by Adding Functions, Proc. of the  34th International Symposium on Logic-based Program Synthesis and Transformation (LOPSTR 2024), to appear in Springer LNCS, 2024